greltel/ABAP-PROJECTS/README.md

 ## Contributors-Developers

 The repository was created by George Drakos and Dimitris Valouxis.
-We are both ABAP developers seeking to learn and develop our skills in ABAP area.
+We are both ABAP developers seeking to learn and develop our skills in ABAP and SAP area in general.

 ## Design Goals